tomohisa/dcb-events.github.io/docs/examples/course-subscriptions.md

 - The course title can change at any time to any title different from the current one
 - The student cannot join more than 10 courses

-## Classic approaches
+## Traditional approaches

-The first and last constraints, in particular, make this example difficult to implement using classic Event Sourcing, as they cause the `STUDENT_SUBSCRIBED_TO_COURSE` event to impact two separate entities, each with its own constraints.
+The first and last constraints, in particular, make this example difficult to implement using traditional Event Sourcing, as they cause the `STUDENT_SUBSCRIBED_TO_COURSE` event to impact two separate entities, each with its own constraints.

 There are several potential strategies to solve this without DCB: